mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 <i class='fa fa-search-plus '></i> Zoom</a>
 {: refdef}

-So comparing the plots we can quickly see the drama and comedy genres popping out by their 'solidity'.You can see in the Drama plot most points seem to be of a darker color, which indicates the genre is a relatively new phenomena: .
+So comparing the plots we can quickly see the drama and comedy genres popping out by their 'solidity'.
+There are also clusters that 'light up' on both the Drama and Comedy genres.
+The smaller but clear clusters for Documentaries and Action movies are more dark blue than light purple, which indicates they are relatively new genres.
+The t-SNE solution seems like a good candidate as input clustering, but I'll leave that up to you.